aberke/check-list/README.md

 TODO
 ---

+- test coverage for populate_cleaner in GET /list/<id>

+- organize CSS

+- move hamburger-control and control to directives?
+	- pro: modularity
+	- con: extra files to request

 - parse URL for mongoHQ in config file

 - handle errors with UI feedback in your controllers errorCallback functions